PRE-RIDING THE FINISH on FRIDAY

 PLEASE STAGE ACCORDING TO YOUR WAVE.
 It is each and every rider’s responsibility to start in the correct wave.
 Once the first wave has started, ONLY the next wave will move up to the starting line.

-All Bell’s Beer Iceman and Meijer Slush Cup categories will be timed using GUN TIME —the clock for your wave starts when the first rider in the wave crosses the start line.
+All Bell’s Beer Iceman and Meijer Slush Cup Waves will be timed using GUN TIME—the clock for your wave starts when the first rider in the wave crosses the start line.

 WAVE STARTS AND DISQUALIFICATION